Running a Successful Creative Agency: The Account Executive

 Map out strategy and plan opportunities to wow your clients along the project pipeline; keeping them impressed from pitch to project completion.

-- Client relationship management: Account executives are indispensable in building and maintaining strong client relationships.
+- Client relationship management: Account executives in marketing agencies are indispensable in building and maintaining strong client relationships.
 They oversee communication between clients and the creative team, ensuring that all project demands are fulfilled and keeping clients informed of project progress.
 Their role in client relationship management helps creative agencies establish a good reputation, improve customer satisfaction, and increase client retention.

 - Project management: Account executives manage projects from planning to completion, including resource allocation and progress monitoring.
 They guarantee timely and within-budget project delivery to meet client expectations.
 Therefore, they help creative agencies produce high-quality work, reduce the risk of project delays, and increase efficiency.